FlexMeasures/flexmeasures/Installation.md

 (This might print some warnings, see the next section where we go into more detail)

-Note that in a production context, you shouldn't run a script - hand the `app` object to a WSGI process, as your platform of choice describes.
+Note: In a production context, you shouldn't run a script - hand the `app` object to a WSGI process, as your platform of choice describes.
 Often, that requires a WSGI script.
 We provide an example WSGI script in [the CI Readme](ci/Readme.md).